ab0ka/ab0ka/README.md

 ---

-currently going deeper into DL and MLOps, exploring data analytics on the side. open to internships and interesting projects.
+Currently going deeper into DL and MLOps, exploring data analytics on the side.
+Open to internships and interesting projects.

 📍 Astana, Kazakhstan